Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 Will you need to work away from your home office?

-Yes – invest in a laptop setup
+Invest in a laptop setup

-No – a desktop/smartphone combo will work
+A desktop/smartphone combo will work

 So let’s look at what you need to know to make an informed buying decision.